PacktPublishing/Containers-for-Developers-Handbook/Chapter9/Readme.md

           storage: 1Gi
 ```

-We defined a template for the Pods to create and a separated template for the VolumeClaims (we will talk about them in chapter 10).
+We have defined a template for the Pods to create and a separated template for the VolumeClaims (we will talk about them in chapter 10).
 This ensures that each Pod will get its own volume.
 The volume created, will be mounted in the database container as /data filesystem and its size will be 1000MB (1Gi).
 No other container is created.
 POSTGRES_PASSWORD and PGDATA environment variables are set and pased to the container.
 They will be used to create the password for the postgres user and the patch for the database data.
 The image used for the container is docker.io/frjaraur/simplestdb:1.0 and port 5432 will be used to expose its service.
 Pods only expose their services internally, in the Kubernetes network, hence you will never be able to reach these services from remote clients.
-We speficied 1 replica and the controller will associate the pods to this StatefulSet by searching Pods wih  component=db and app=simplestlab labels.
+We have specified 1 replica and the controller will associate the pods to this StatefulSet by searching Pods wih  component=db and app=simplestlab labels.
-We simplified the database's probes by just checking a TCP connection to port 5432.
+We have simplified the database's probes by just checking a TCP connection to port 5432.

-We defined a security context at Pod's level, which will apply to all the containers by default:
+We have defined a security context at Pod's level, which will be applied to all the containers by default:
 ```
       securityContext:
         runAsNonRoot: true